-Please note that the PIHP data displayed for Indicator #2e are for informational purposes only, as the PIHPs were not required to report a rate to MDHHS.
+^{}Please note that the PIHP data displayed for Indicator #2e are for informational purposes only, as the PIHPs were not required to report a rate to MDHHS.
 Data are presented to allow for identification of opportunities to improve upon rate accuracy for future reporting.

 The percentage of new persons during the quarter starting any medically necessary ongoing covered service within 14 days of completing a non-emergent biopsychosocial assessment.
-No standard for the first year of implementation.
+No standard currently established.